Colorado Interconnection Standards

 - Level 1: applies to inverter-based units <10 kW that comply with IEEE 1547 and UL 1741 technical standards.
 Liability insurance of at least $300,000 for a single incident is required.

-- Level 3: applies to units <10 MW that do not qualify for either Level 1 or Level 2 interconnection.
+- Level 3: applies to units up to 10 MW that do not qualify for either Level 1 or Level 2 interconnection.
 Fees associated with utility studies and a deposit may be required.
 Insurance liability will be determined on a case-by-case basis.